 The District may refer a student to a state-operated school when additional assessment is required or a residential program is needed to implement the IEP.
 State-Operated Schools are located in Riverside (School for the Deaf), Fremont (School for the Deaf, School for the Blind, and Neurological Diagnostic Center), and Fresno (Neurological Diagnostic Center).
 In order to be referred to these programs, the District must demonstrate that the student needs services that cannot be provided within the District's continuum of special education services.

 TLC classes are for K-12 students who demonstrate a direct correlation between poor educational performance and an emotional impairment which could be supported through placement in a therapeutic environment.
 The curriculum in these classes has an academic focus with intensive instruction on development of behavior management and appropriate interpersonal skills.
 The classes are taught by teachers with a special education credential.
-The programs may be augmented by services from school counselors, psychologists, mental health professionals and other behavioral health staff as appropriate.
+The programs may be augmented by services from school counselors, psychologists, and other behavioral health staff as appropriate.
 IEP teams may determine this program to be the most appropriate placement for a student who exhibits an emotional disturbance and requires support in both educational and mental health areas.